tpwres/teczki-polskiego-wrestlingu/content/w/taras.md

 #### Final feuds and departure

 After the post-Gold Rush reveal that Wiktor Longman was the one who attacked Taras almost two years prior, Longman announced that he would destroy Pawłowski and his allies from PAKA.
 Since Boro was already seriously injured by him previously, his next target was Taras.
 At [Underground 21](@/e/ptw/2024-04-13-ptw-underground-21.md) the member of PAKA eventually lost and got injured by Wiktor Longman to such a degree, that he had to be carried out on a stretcher.
-It was the final apperance of Taras in the PTW ring.
+It was Taras' final appearance in the PTW ring.

 ### Legacy of Wrestling (2024)

 #### Surprise debut and finishing the PAKA

 Taras made his debut during [Legacy of Wrestling's](@/o/low.md) [first show](@/e/low/2024-12-01-low-1.md).
 During a music chairs contest held by Disco Pablo, the masked Taras barged into the ring and viciously attacked both Pablo and [Piotr Małecki](@/w/piotr-malecki.md).
 After unmasking himself he finished off Pablo with a GTS and put Piotr through a table.
-In his Instagram stories Taras stated that he was supposedly abadoned by his partners almost eight months ago - possibly referring to him being attacked at Underground 21 - and declaring that PAKA had been officially disbanded.
+In his Instagram stories, Taras stated that he was supposedly abadoned by his partners almost eight months ago - possibly referring to him being attacked at Underground 21 - and declaring that PAKA had been officially disbanded.

 ## In wrestling